-Add the garlic to the skillet and cook about 1 minute.
-Deglaze the pan with lemon juice, zest, capers, remaining butter and wine.
+Add the garlic to the skillet and cook for about 1 minute.
+Deglaze the pan with lemon juice, zest, capers, remaining butter, and wine.
 Simmer for 2 minutes.
 Add the shrimp back to the skillet and cook for 1-2 more minutes.
-Do NOT over cook the shrimp.
+Do NOT overcook the shrimp.
 Add reserved pasta water to bump up the sauce, if desired.

 Toss in the fresh parsley and season with salt and pepper to taste.

 Garnish with Parmesan cheese.
-Serve this quick and easy shrimp piccata immediately and enjoy.
+Serve this quick and easy shrimp piccata immediately and enjoy it.